tjamcas/React-JS/Learning_React_Native/Chapter5-Platform-APIs.md

     },
   });
   ```
 - Third, in the `components.ColorList.js` component, we remove the logic that changes the background color of our "home", i.e. color list, screen.
-See the three spaces where we remve references to the `backgroundColor`:
+See the three spaces where we remove references to the `backgroundColor`:
   ```
   export default function ColorList() {
     // 1.: const [backgroundColor, setBackgroundColor] = useState("blue");